-As a dog bite expert witness for Colorado attorneys, it is my responsibility to be knowledgeable about dog bite statistics and other epidemiological information from Colorado.
-Knowledge about dog bites occurring in Colorado must be included in the expert reports I produce and cited when giving trial testimony.
+As a dog bite expert witness for Colorado attorneys, I have become knowledgeable about dog bite statistics and other epidemiological information about personal injury caused by dogs within the state of Colorado.
+For example, knowledge about dog bites occurring in Colorado must be included in the expert reports I produce for attorneys.
 Hence, the findings reported below are meaningful, particularly given the paucity of statistics on dog bites specific to Colorado.

 Colorado dog bite statistics

-A population of 700,000 dogs were included in the study.
+A population of about 700,000 dogs lived in the areas that were surveyed.
 From this population, a total of 2060 dog bites inflicted to people were reported.
-Based on the total number of dogs included in the population, divided by the number of dog bites, produced a ratio of approximately one dog bite for every 350 dogs, less than 1% of the total population.
+Based on the total number of dogs included in the population, and divided by the number of dog bites, produced a ratio of approximately one dog bite for every 350 dogs, less than 1% of the total population.
 Hence, according to a coalition member, the data indicate that “any dog can bite, but most don’t.”

 - Labrador retrievers were the breed most frequently involved in biting incidents, accounting for 13.3% of the total reported bites, followed by pit bulls (8.4%), German shepherds (7.8%), Rottweilers (3.9%), and Chows (3.5%)

-These data should not be interpreted suggesting that Labrador retrievers are the dogs that bite people most frequently, because the total number of labs in the population could not be determined.
-By chance alone, one would expect higher bite frequencies in labs simply because of their popularity.
-On the other hand, the total population of Chows may not represent 3.5% of the population, yet they account for 3.5% of the total reported dog bites, thus suggesting the frequency of biting in this breed is disproportionately high.
+These data should not be interpreted suggesting that Labrador retrievers are dangerous dogs because given that this type a dog inflicts more dog bites to people compared with other types of dog.
+Rather, this result is expected given that Labrador type dogs, given their popularity, are proportionally are overrepresented in the population.
+On the other hand, the total population of Chows may not represent 3.5% of the population, yet they account for 3.5% of the total reported dog bites, suggesting the frequency of bite injuries inflicted to people in this type the dog is disproportionately high.

 Colorado dog bite law